ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-06-famous-triangles.md

 ## 45-45-90 Triangles

 Consider a **right, isosceles triangle**.
-Given the length of the hypotenuse there is only one way to construct this triangle, which is given below.
+Given the length of the hypotenuse, there is only one way to construct this triangle, which is given below.

  <center>
 {% tikz 45-45-90-triangle %}